ameshkin/payload-patrol/.progress/_clean.md

 // ⬇️ OpenAPI/Swagger sync reminder for all projects

 /**
- * Smart Cart uses OpenAPI 3.0.3 with Swagger UI for API documentation.
+ * Nova uses OpenAPI 3.0.3 with Swagger UI for API documentation.
  *
  * Whenever you add, move, or remove an API route under:
  *   - src/app/api/**/route.ts